by Andrea M. Darcy

 Think of yourself as a balanced person?
 And yet have you listened to your thoughts lately?
 It can be surprising to hear what our mind has on repeat.

 ‘Distorted thinking’ – does this sound familiar?

-Distorted thinking is just that – when your thoughts have skewered your experience of reality to one extreme or the other yet you take it as truth.
-In psychology, these sorts of thoughts are often called “cognitive distortions“.
+We might even suffer from what is called ‘distorted thinking’.
+This is when your thoughts have skewered your experience of reality from one extreme or the other, yet you take it as truth.
+These sorts of thoughts are also often called “cognitive distortions” by psychologists.

 So are you saying I just need to think positive?

-Positive thinking is usually a form of distorted thinking too, just gone the other direction.
+Positive thinking can actually be a form of distorted thinking too, just going in the other direction.
 It can similarly be a way to avoid reality and avoid taking responsibility for your experiences.

 So no, just chanting positive affirmations to yourself rarely solves anything.

 Well what is balanced thinking, then?

 Just like it sounds, balanced thinking is a way of seeing things that is realistic and in the middle.
 It’s like learning to see all the shades of grey in life.